Port Townsend Washington

 Manresa Castle was the dream mansion/castle of Charles Eisenbeis and his family, a magnificent place that he only lived in for ten years (1892-1902).

 His second wife, Kate, really enjoyed living their life together at Eisenbeis Castle, and loved to entertain with flair the upper crust of Port Townsend Society.

 Besides Charles and Kate, others who lived there may also have chosen to visit or stay.

-Children and others who died unexpectedly from an accident or illness, sometimes like to stay at their favorite place in this world, especially if family is still living in the home, or perhaps are spending their afterlife or parts of it there, in spirit form.
+Children and others who have died unexpectedly from accident or illness, sometimes like to stay at their favorite place in this world, especially if family is still living in the home, or perhaps are spending their afterlife or parts of it there, in spirit form.

 Lotta Eisenbeis: granddaughter of Charles Eisenbeis.

 She died at the age of 13 of a heart infection on March 20th, 1907, in a Seattle hospital.
 She probably loved her grandparent’s castle.
 If her grandpa was there in spirit form, she probably wanted to stay with him.

 The Entity of Father John Alden Murphy — Probably an instructor at the College: